renke/markdown-replace-section/README.md

 Some other content
 ```

-The package also comes with a executable `markdown-replace-section` for usage in shell scripts
+The package also comes with an executable `markdown-replace-section` for usage in shell scripts

 ```
 Usage: src/cli.js <input_file> <heading_name> [<output_file>] [--not-hungry]